Handling and Ergonomics

 The screen on the 80D is not quite as large as some others on the market (3 inches diagonal versus 3.2 inches on others), but it makes up for things by being very high in quality.
 The LCD is sharp, of course, but it also has an uncanny ability to make photos look exceptionally good when you review them.
 This is not simply a product of Canon’s JPEG settings or something similar; the screen itself is calibrated differently than Nikon’s offerings, with more saturation and magenta tones that look very good upon reviewing a photo.
 When I tested this camera side-by-side against some of Nikon’s competing DSLRs, it led to the humorous result that I thought I was a better photographer with the Canon!
 Just when I was all set to sell my Nikon gear, I loaded the photos into a RAW processor and realized that the actual results were basically the same.
 Oh well.

 Also, the “cheap” 18-55mm kit lens that you can buy with the 80D really impressed me in quality.
-It’s small, lightweight, and has two switches (image stabilization and auto/manual focus) rather than relying on changing image stabilization in the menu, like Nikon now does with its kit lenses.
-Canon’s 18-55mm also lets you focus manually when set to autofocus, which is excellent (and, again, unlike Nikon’s 18-55mm).
+It’s small, lightweight, and has two switches (image stabilization and auto/manual focus) rather than relying on changing image stabilization in the menu like Nikon now does with its kit lenses.
+Canon’s 18-55mm also lets you focus manually when setting to autofocus, which is excellent (and, again, unlike Nikon’s 18-55mm).
 Lastly, it doesn’t force you to “lock” it to collapse the lens as small as it gets for traveling.
 Oh, and it’s just as sharp as the Nikon version – but that is secondary to the ergonomics in importance!